guettli/deadends-of-it/README.md

 https://en.wikipedia.org/wiki/SOAP

 Me: It is too complicated.
 It is overengineered.
-The client for python was not updated for months.
-Dead.
+Still wide spread, but I would not start a new project with it.

 XML-RPC was nice, too.
 Simpler than soap.
-But same here: dead.
+But same.

 WSDL: The Web Services Description Language is an XML-based interface description language that is used for describing the functionality offered by a web service.